HouzuoGuo/laitos/doc/Outgoing mail configuration.md

 does not share the common configuration, instead it uses its own configuration made in the same configuration format.

 ## Configuration
-Construct the following object under JSON key `Mailer`, all properties are mandatory:
+Construct the following object under JSON key `MailClient`, all properties are mandatory:

 <table>
 <tr>